nf-shopify/min-max-order-quantity/README.md

-# Shopify App Template - Min/Max Checkout Validation Function (app with extensions only)
+# Shopify Function Template - Min/Max Checkout Validation Function (app with extensions only)

 This is a template for building a Checkout Validation Function which enforces a line item minimum and maximum based on metafeilds on the variant level.
 This app does not include an app home UI.